abhinav7860/weather-app/README.md

 🌦️ React Weather App

 A responsive, real-time weather app built with **React JS** and the **OpenWeatherMap API**.
-This project was originally built by following a tutorial by [Rohit Tech](https://youtu.be/zs1Nq2s_uy4), and I later extended it with several unique features and improvements.
+This project was originally built by following a tutorial by [GreatStack](https://www.youtube.com/watch?v=zs1Nq2s_uy4&t=152s), and I later extended it with several unique features and improvements.

 Features From the Original Tutorial
 This project started with these core features:
 -  City-based weather search
 -  Current temperature display (in Celsius)
--  Wind speed and 💧 humidity info
+-  Wind speed and  humidity info
 -  Weather icons that change based on condition
 - Basic CSS layout and styling
 - Uses OpenWeatherMap's `/weather` API